How do we measure a country’s economic success? Let’s walk through a common yardstick: the gross domestic product.

 In economics, **the idea of limited resources paired with unlimited desires is summed up in the concept of scarcity**.
 This concept is arguably the most universal and relatable of all topics in the field.
 A person can have all the money in the world and yet still be constrained by time.
 We are all affected by scarcity, be it in the form of food, money, time, or knowledge.

-Hand in hand with scarcity is the idea of tradeoffs.
-Every decision we make robs us of the opportunity to pursue another choice.
-Women constantly have to choose between pursuing a career or focusing on motherhood.
-They can choose to pursue one before the other, or to juggle both at the same time, but, in doing so, they give up something else – time for themselves, proper rest, or health.
+**Hand in hand with scarcity is the idea of tradeoffs**.
+Every decision we make impacts our opportunity to pursue another choice.
+Many women have to balance pursuing a career or focusing on motherhood.
+They can choose to pursue one before the other, or to juggle both at the same time, but, in doing so, they might risk giving up something else – time for themselves, proper rest, or health.

 A household’s spending is limited by their disposable income.
 If they want to purchase something off-budget, they have to cut back spending elsewhere.
 Sure, they can pay for big purchases on credit, but that’s just delaying the tradeoff.
 They’ll still have to find the funds elsewhere at some point.